Cooperative Breakdown of the Oscillator Blockade in the Dicke Model

-To investigate the phases of our model beyond mean-field we perform a cumulant expansion to second order and analytically solve the resulting equations for the steady state.
+To investigate the phases of our model beyond mean field we perform a cumulant expansion \cite{Kubo1962} to second order and analytically solve the resulting equations for the steady state.
 For the SPT, we find a critical coupling that is consistent with previous results.
-To determine the scaling of the critical coupling for the breakdown phase transition with the system size we invoke a microscopic model respecting the many-body nature of the effect which cannot be captured by the cumulant expansion.
-We conclude that the breakdown phase transition is a cooperative effect, originating from the interplay of critical excitation of strongly dressed many-body resonances and spontaneous emission.
+To determine the scaling of the critical coupling for the BPT with the system size we invoke a microscopic model respecting the many-body nature of the effect which cannot be captured by the cumulant expansion.
+We conclude that the BPT is a cooperative effect, originating from the interplay of critical excitation of strongly dressed many-body resonances and spontaneous emission.
 We also confirm our theory by numerical simulations.
 Addressing the effect of oscillator decay we numerically show that the breakdown can either be maintained or suppressed, depending on the cooling rate.
 For the implementation of the model, we consider a system of trapped ions coupled to a motional degree of freedom, which exhibits long coherence times and excellent control allowing for the engineering of the Hamiltonian and the dissipation.
-Our work opens up a way to study a new frontier of physics in non-equilibrium phenomena which can be experimentally realized using state-of-the-art platforms.
+Our work opens up a way to study a new frontier of physics in nonequilibrium phenomena which can be experimentally realized using state-of-the-art platforms.

 \textit{Model}.
 The Hamiltonian of the Dicke model is given by